Master in Environmental Metrology and Policy Program – for the Betterment of the World

-EMAP-511 Introduction to Chemical & Biochemical Metrology. introduces the basic concepts of measurement science in the context of chemical and biochemical measurements and helps students understand and ensure the quality and reliability of measurements in the context of their advanced studies and professional careers.
+EMAP-511 Introduction to Environmental Metrology. introduces the basic concepts of measurement science in the context of chemical and biochemical measurements and helps students understand and ensure the quality and reliability of measurements in the context of their advanced studies and professional careers.
 Appropriate tools will be introduced to enable students to parse a measurement problem, identify the critical sources of variability and bias, and develop approaches to address these using the core concepts of uncertainty, traceability, validation, and quality systems.
 Students will develop facility with basic measurement uncertainty calculations and the application of these calculations to traceability chains and the validation of measurement processes.